Grandpa1001/MultiSendSol/README.md

 # MultiSendSol
-Sent many transakction to list wallets from file
+Send many transakction to list wallets from file

  1. First step open console  on project and write